arun-sp/sql-query-tool/README.md

-# sql-query-tool
+# Sql Query Tool

-Web tool to query MySQL &amp; PostgreSQL
+A mini web tool that can query data from MySQL & PostgreSQL built using Flask (Python).